On the slow quenching of M* galaxies: heavily-obscured AGNs clarify the picture: Discussion

 \subsection{Radio-loud AGNs are mostly hosted by quiescent galaxies}

-As suggested by Figs. \ref{fig_NUVrK}a and \ref{fig_AGN_NUVr}, some galaxies develop a radio-loud AGN as they leave the green valley and move into the quiescent population.
+Figs~\ref{fig_NUVrK} and \ref{fig_AGN_NUVr} suggest that some galaxies develop a radio-loud AGN as they leave the green valley and move into the quiescent population.
 The presence of a radio-loud AGN, inefficiently accreting hot gas \citep[see, e.g.,][]{Hardcastle2007}, is often regarded as a viable mechanism to prevent further gas cooling, accretion and subsequent star-formation \citep[e.g., see][]{Croton2006}.
 Still, the probability of a galaxy developing a radio AGN at its core may depend on its mass \citep[with radio-loud AGNs preferentially found in more massive galaxies, see][and references therein]{Best2005, Bardelli2009} or on the environment in which it resides \citep[e.g.,][]{Malavasi2015, Bardelli2010}.
-This may explain why, while radio-loud AGNs are the most probable kind of AGN among quiescent galaxies, only a small fraction of these galaxies exhibit radio-loud AGNs (Fig. \ref{fig_AGN_NUVr}b).
+This may explain why, while radio-loud AGNs are the most probable kind of AGN among quiescent galaxies, only a small fraction of these galaxies exhibit radio-loud AGNs (Fig.~\ref{fig_AGN_NUVr}b).

-On the other hand, the fact that radio-loud AGNs are mostly concentrated in already quiescent galaxies tends to rule out their feedback as a primary source for the quenching of $\Mstar$ galaxies.
+On the other hand, the fact that radio-loud AGNs are mostly concentrated in already quiescent galaxies tends to rule out radio-loud AGN feedback as a primary mechanism for the quenching of $\Mstar$ galaxies.